kbobkpop/vprocesses/README.md

 Having instantiated a VManager, you need to call <code>.start()</code> on the object in order to initalize the graph and start the processes.

 You can now run a tick by calling <code>.runAllToTick()</code> with the list of processes as argument.
+This call returns a list of able processes which should be passed as argument for the next tick.

 You can also call <code>.stepwiseTicks()</code> also with the list of processes to interactively running ticks by pressing 'enter' after each tick.